NPCSC Session Watch: Fiscal Stimulus(?), People’s Congress Reforms, Energy, Arbitration, Maritime Law & Sci-Tech Popularization

 Recording & Review: An Introduction to Constitutional Review with Chinese Characteristics

 Editor’s Note (Sept.
-2, 2020): This post is NOT up to date and has been superseded by a more recent introduction to “recording and review,” which discusses the latest governing rules.
+2, 2020): This post is outdated and has been superseded by a more recent introduction to “recording and review,” which discusses the latest governing rules.

 Continue reading “Recording & Review: An Introduction to Constitutional Review with Chinese Characteristics”